Anne Murray: Chart success, 1970s–1980s

 "What About Me," the lead single and title cut on Murray's debut album, was written by Scott McKenzie and was a sizable Canadian radio hit.
-The project covered songs by Joni Mitchell, Ken Tobias, and John Denver.
+The album covered songs by Joni Mitchell, Ken Tobias, and John Denver.
 After a year-long stint on Arc, Murray switched to Capitol Records in 1969 to record her second album, This Way Is My Way, which was released that fall.
 It featured the single that launched her career, "Snowbird", which became a No. 1 hit in Canada.
 "Snowbird" became a surprise hit on the U.S. charts as well, reaching No. 8 on the Billboard Hot 100 in 1970.
 It was also the first of her eight No. 1 Adult Contemporary hits.
 "Snowbird" was the first Gold record ever given to a Canadian artist in the United States (RIAA certified Gold on November 16, 1970).
+"Snowbird" was released during the first substantial wave of Canadian songs and artists to achieve widespread success in the United States, following the breakthrough success of The Guess Who in 1969.
 As one of the most successful female artists at that time, she became in demand for several television appearances in Canada and the United States, eventually becoming a regular on the hit U.S. television series The Glen Campbell Goodtime Hour.